Creative-banda/Game-Center/README.md

 ### Installing Keyboard

-The following command is required to install CustomTkinter on Raspberry Pi, This library help us to press buttons on the keyboard:
+The following command is required to install Keyboard library on Raspberry Pi, This library help us to press buttons on the keyboard:

 ```bash
 sudo pip3 install keyboard --break-system-packages